Barsonax/SitecoreSearchFields/README.md

 - Facets
 - Bucket settings

-Additionally you can set the persistent filter for a field by using the `pfilter` parameter in the source query.
+Additionally you can set some parameters in the source field of a field:
+- id: the id of the item you want to search under
+- pfilter: the persistent filter.
 This will be added to the already existing persistent filter in the bucket settings.

 # Setup